 The Tracy bothers from ‘Thunderbirds’ were named after five of the Mercury 7 Astronauts; Scott Carpenter, Virgil Grissom, Alan Shepard, Gordon Cooper and John Glenn.
 In the Thunderbird 2 launch sequences from the show, there was never any footage of Pod 2 being carried although it did feature obliquely in an episode entitled ‘Security Hazard’ when a young boy was taken home from Tracy Island after stowing away aboard T2 following an International Rescue mission.

-The Angel pilots in ‘Captain Scarlet’ were based on real media personalities; Destiny Angel was a likeness of sexy Swiss actress Ursula Andress, Melody Angel was Eartha Kitt aka Catwoman from ‘Batman’, Rhapsody Angel was British model Jean Shrimpton while Harmony Angel had a resemblance to Chinese actress Tsai Chin who played Fu Manchu’s daughter in the infamous film series.
+The Angel pilots in ‘Captain Scarlet’ were based on real media personalities; Destiny Angel was a likeness of sexy Swiss actress Ursula Andress, Melody Angel was Eartha Kitt, Rhapsody Angel was British model Jean Shrimpton while Harmony Angel had a resemblance to Chinese actress Tsai Chin who played Fu Manchu’s daughter in the infamous film series.
 She also had a hit with ‘The Ding Dong Song’ in 1959 and played Helen Rubenstein in ‘Grey’s Anatomy’!

-The vocal version of the ‘Captain Scarlet Theme’ that was used in later episodes was recorded by a group of session musicians called THE SPECTRUM.
-Their drummer was Keith Forsey who went on to work with Giorgio Moroder during his pioneering electronic disco phase.
-Forsey eventually became a producer in his own right, working with BILLY IDOL, THE PSYCHEDELIC FURS and ICEHOUSE.
+The vocal version of the ‘Captain Scarlet Theme’ used in later episodes was recorded by THE SPECTRUM.
+Their drummer was Keith Forsey who went on to work with Giorgio Moroder during his pioneering electronic phase.
+Forsey became a producer in his own right, working with BILLY IDOL, THE PSYCHEDELIC FURS and ICEHOUSE.
 However, he hit pay dirt by jointly penning ‘Flashdance’ and ‘Never Ending Story’ with Moroder plus also co-writing SIMPLE MINDS’ US No1 ‘Don’t You (Forget About Me)’!